cmstas/NtupleTools/lumiUtils/README.md

 ## Usage

 ### `dis` (Das Is Slow)
-* These scripts use an API for DIS that is explained and obtained via the `examples` link on http://uaf-8.t2.ucsd.edu/~namin/makers/disMaker/index.html
+* The `get_lumi_for_eras.py` script uses an API for DIS that is explained and obtained via the `examples` link on http://uaf-8.t2.ucsd.edu/~namin/makers/disMaker/index.html
 * In a nutshell, this lets you make DAS/DBS queries with a nice interface, as well as querying the SNT Twiki information
 * **Get the command line script and put it in your python path (or keep it in this folder), as this is a generally useful script**
  * `curl -O https://raw.githubusercontent.com/cmstas/NtupleTools/master/AutoTwopler/scripts/dis_client.py`